rustyrazorblade/cassandra/doc/source/operating/backups.rst

 Backups
 -------

-Apache Cassandra stores data in SSTable files.
+Apache Cassandra stores data in immutable SSTable files.
 Backups in Apache Cassandra database are backup copies of the database data that is stored as SSTable files.
 Backups are used for several purposes including the following:

 - To store a data copy for durability
 - To be able to restore a table if table data is lost due to node/partition/network failure
-- To be able to transfer the SSTable files to a different machine ;  for portability
+- To be able to transfer the SSTable files to a different machine;  for portability

 Types of Backups
 ^^^^^^^^^^^^^^^^
 Apache Cassandra supports two kinds of backup strategies.

+- Snapshots
 - Incremental Backups
-- Snapshots

-An *incremental backup* is a copy of a table’s SSTable files with only the data that is different from the preceding incremental backup.
-The first incremental backup stores all the data in a table at the time of the backup.
-Subsequent incremental backups only store the data that is different.
-Incremental backups are not enabled by default and must be enabled explicitly in ``cassandra.yaml`` (with ``incremental_backups`` setting) or with the Nodetool.
-Once enabled a new incremental backup is created each time keyspace table data is flushed; Cassandra creates a hard link to each SSTable flushed or streamed locally in a ``backups/`` subdirectory of the keyspace data.
-Incremental backups of system tables are also created.

-A *snapshot* is also a copy of a table’s SSTable files at a given time.
-The difference with an incremental backup is that each snapshot stores all the data in a table.
-The DDL to create the table is stored in a separate file.
+A *snapshot* is a copy of a table’s SSTable files at a given time, created via hard links.
+The DDL to create the table is stored as well.
 Snapshots may be created by a user or created automatically.
-A setting (``snapshot_before_compaction``) in ``cassandra.yaml`` determines if snapshots are created before each compaction.
+The setting (``snapshot_before_compaction``) in ``cassandra.yaml`` determines if snapshots are created before each compaction.
 By default ``snapshot_before_compaction`` is set to false.
-Snapshots may be created automatically before keyspace truncation or dropping of a table by setting auto_snapshot to true (default) in ``cassandra.yaml``.
+Snapshots may be created automatically before keyspace truncation or dropping of a table by setting ``auto_snapshot`` to true (default) in ``cassandra.yaml``.
 Truncates could be delayed due to the auto snapshots and another setting in ``cassandra.yaml`` determines how long the coordinator should wait for truncates to complete.
-By default Cassandra waits 60000 milliseconds (60 seconds) for auto snapshots to complete.
+By default Cassandra waits 60 seconds for auto snapshots to complete.

+An *incremental backup* is a copy of a table’s SSTable files created by a hard link when memtables are flushed to disk as SSTables.
+Typically incremental backups are paired with snapshots to reduce the backup time as well as reduce disk space.
+Incremental backups are not enabled by default and must be enabled explicitly in ``cassandra.yaml`` (with ``incremental_backups`` setting) or with the Nodetool.
+Once enabled, Cassandra creates a hard link to each SSTable flushed or streamed locally in a ``backups/`` subdirectory of the keyspace data.
+Incremental backups of system tables are also created.

 Data Directory Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^